 That is all with Agile Introduction.
 The part is structured to help you to understand the core values and principles that shall be adopted for a team to be working in an Agile mode and mindset.

-Introduction to Agile Methodology:
+Introduction to Agile Models:

 As we all know, Agile is a software development methodology.

 We have also learned about the values and principles which were mentioned in the agile manifesto by the founders of agile.
 In our initial discussions, we also skirted upon the differences between agile and the traditional waterfall models.

 In this tutorial, we will get to know about the advantages and disadvantages of the agile methodology.